-Log in to the course on Canvas and complete the first discussion posting by the end of the first week (by 11:59pm on Sunday, August 30).
-If you have not participated in the class and there is a wait list, you will be dropped as a "no show".
-If there is no wait list, you have an additional week to log in and start participating (by 11:59pm on Sunday, September 6).
+Log in to the course on Canvas and complete the first discussion posting by the end of the first week (by 11:59pm on Sunday, August 28).
+If you have not participated in the class by submitting an assignment and there is a wait list, you will be dropped as a "no show".
+If there is no wait list, you have an additional week to log in and start participating by submitting an assignment (by 11:59pm on Sunday, September 4) without being dropped.
 However, you will be very behind at this point, and will probably struggle to catch up with the rest of the class.

 If you have missed five graded assignments in a row, I will drop you from the course.
-Students who have missed a total of eight assignments will also be dropped.
+Students who have missed a total of eight assignments prior to the drop date without making a plan with me to get caught up will also be dropped.
 Either situation will mean that you have missed core concepts needed to successfully complete the course.